Discrete Copula Diffusion: Autoregressive Models as Copula Models

 Afterwards, we sample $\tilde{\x}_{t}$ from the combined distribution $\hat{\p} (\tilde{\X}_{t} \given \x_{t+1})$ (line 7).
 Specifically, following \cref{eq:ar-copula-dgm}, we sample autoregressively following $\hat{\p} (\tilde{\x}_{t} \given \x_{t+1}) \!=\! \prod_{i} \hat{\p} (\tilde{x}_{t}^{i} \given \x_{t+1}, \tilde{\x}_{t}^{<i})$, where { }

 Finally, we sample $\x_{t}$ from $\q(\X_{t} \given \tilde{\x}_{t}, \x_{t+1})$ (line 8) as defined in \cref{prop:mask-can-be-separated}.
 To improve the algorithm's efficiency, we introduce a variant that unmasks tokens in an autoregressive manner.
 Specifically, at step $t$, all tokens except the first $(T \!-\! t) / T$ portion of the tokens in $\x_{t}$ are converted to \texttt{<MASK>}.
 Since $\hat{\p}$ is sampled autoregressively, this allows us to use techniques such as KV-caching for autoregressive Transformers \citep{pope2023efficiently} to significantly reduce computation cost introduced by the copula model.
-See \cref{appx:ar-iproj} for a detailed elaboration.
+See \cref{appx:ar-iproj} for details and the concrete algorithm.